pupster90/io_docker_setup/README.md

 Here we install python packages that are used in io
 1. `pip install ndex2-dev`
 2. `pip install PyGithub`

+# Inside Docker: Configure Jupyter

+* A lot of extra code has to be written because I couldn't figure out how to pull the cytoscape.js file directly in jupyter. **There should be a better way to do this without downloading cytoscape's js into the docker!**

+## Setup Location for JS Files
+Create the folder `/home/jovyan/.js_files` go into that folder and then run the following command ot download javascript for cytoscape with this command:
+`some command`

+## Setup Jupyter's Configuration File
+Add the following line to jupyter's config file, located at `/home/jovyan/.jupyter/jupyter_notebook_config.py` `c.NotebookApp.extra_static_paths = ["/home/jovyan/.js_files"]`

 ## Setup custom.js file
 create a new file called `custom.js` at `home/jovyan/.jupyter/custom/custom.js` and add the following lines to it